Shotgun assembly of random graphs: Properties of random graphs

-Having bounded the number of pigeonholes we have, we now consider the number of pigeons, or the number of good edges $uv$ in $G$.
-The following claim shows that there are at least $n^2p/8$ good edges with high probability.
+Having bounded the number of pigeonholes, we now consider the number of pigeons, or the number of good edges $uv$ in $G$.
+The following claim will imply that there are at least $n^2p/8$ good edges with high probability.

 \begin{claim} With probability $1-o(1)$, the graph $G$ satisfies the following: \begin{enumerate}[label=(\roman*)] \item The number of edges of $G$ contained in a cycle of length at most $12$ is at most $\log^{24} n$. \item The maximum degree of $G$ is at most $\log^2 n$. \item The number of vertices $z$ with degree $d(z)$ such that $|d(z) - (n-1)p| > 10\sqrt{np\log(np)}$ is at most $n^{-31}p^{-32}$. \item $G$ contains at least $n^2p/4$ edges. \item The $3$-balls around vertices of degree at least $np/2$ are all distinct. \end{enumerate} \end{claim}